 |LO1, LO2, LO3, LO4, LO5||Exam: Problem resolution and interpretation of outputs obtained with the statistical packages used during the semester.||60%||Yes|

-An introduction to basic statistical concepts on data analysis, such as Descriptive Analysis of Univariate and Bivariate data real data, Description and Analysis of Temporal Data and Index numbers.
+An introduction to basic statistical concepts on data analysis, such as Descriptive Analysis of Univariate and Bivariate data real data, Description and Analysis of Temporal Data.
 Basic probability notions and an introduction to random variables.

 Excel will be the usual framework for data analysis.
 Moreover students will be briefly introduced to the statistical package R Commander.

 MiAulario will provide a communication channel between students and instructors.

 Chapter 1: Introduction to Statistics for Economy and Business: Statistical applications in Business, types of data, data sources.

 - Statistics.
 Steps of a statistical study and different statistical areas.